-The BEST Paleo & Whole30 Gravy – you would never guess this was flour free, butter free, gluten free, grain free, dairy free!
+The BEST Whole30 + Keto Gravy – less than 2 carbs!
+You would never guess this was flour free, butter free, gluten free, grain free, dairy free!
 Just 3 ingredients and 5 minutes.

 I am SO excited to be sharing this recipe with you!

-When I do Whole30 and eat paleo, I do a ton of roasted meat and vegetables for dinner.
-Whenever I roasted chicken or beef, I really missed gravy.
-It made the dinner even more comforting and delicious.
+I do a ton of roasted meat and vegetables for dinner.
+Whenever I roast chicken or beef, I love covering it in some cozy gravy.
+It makes dinner even more comforting and delicious.

 Arrowroot starch also works, but I don’t love using it for gravies since it loses it’s thickening abilities if it gets too hot or stays over heat for too long.
 But in a pinch, you can definitely use arrowroot starch, just cook the gravy over medium heat and try to prevent it from boiling.

-Watch How To Make Paleo + Whole30 Gravy
+Watch How To Make Whole30 + Keto Gravy

 - Heat a medium size sauce pan over medium heat.